bazelbuild/bazel/site/en/extending/repo.md

 Moreover, some repo rules inspect the local machine and might become outdated if the local machine was upgraded.
-Here you can ask Bazel to only refetch those external repos where the [`repository_rule`](/rules/lib/globals#repository_rule) definition has the `configure` attribute set, use `bazel fetch --all --configure`.
+Here you can ask Bazel to only refetch those external repos where the [`repository_rule`](/rules/lib/globals#repository_rule) definition has the `configure` attribute set, use `bazel fetch --force --configure`.

 ## Examples